-Under ideal conditions (which means in theory), Poweradd Pilot Pro can charge your iPhone 6s for over 12 times, iPhone X for 11 times and Samsung Galaxy S7 Edge for more than 6 times and still be left with some battery power.
+Under ideal conditions (which means in theory), Poweradd Pilot Pro can charge your iPhone 6s over 12 times, iPhone X 11 times, and Samsung Galaxy S7 Edge more than 6 times and still be left with some battery power.

 So you can imagine how big is its power capacity.